Fed plans to raise rates as soon as March to cool inflation

 Though the statement didn’t specifically mention March, half the Fed’s policymakers have expressed a willingness to raise rates by then, including some members who have long favored low rates to support hiring.

-Speaking at a news conference, Chair Jerome Powell expressed his view, as he has before, that controlling inflation is vital to a strong job market.
+By raising rates, the Fed will be betting that it can slow inflation without weakening the economy too much.
+Speaking at a news conference, Chair Jerome Powell expressed his view, as he has before, that controlling inflation is itself vital to a strong job market.

 The Fed on Wednesday also set out principles it will follow once it decides to reduce its nearly $9 trillion in bond holdings, a sum that has more than doubled since the pandemic struck nearly two years ago.
 Some analysts expect the Fed to begin doing so as soon as July, a move that would contribute to tighter credit.